absimler/eeb622_hw4/README.md

     ## 5 5         0        1 3.3916483 25.06625  0.5099761
     ## 6 6         0        0 6.9336465 20.41989  9.7882557

-**2a) (5 pts)** Fit a glm (using a probability distribution of your choice) that reflects the following research question: Do forest thinning treatments reduce the probability of tree mortality?
+**2a) (5 pts)** Fit a glm (using a probability distribution of your choice) that reflects the following research question (including thinning as your only predictor and mortality as your response): Do forest thinning treatments reduce the probability of tree mortality?
 Interpret the results of the glm by writing 2-4 sentences about the biological significance of the effect of thinning, including descriptions of the